tr89vkpqf8-collab/repo/README.md

 ## Overview {#overview}

 `git-attest` provides a lightweight, git-backed transparency log for developer identity attestation.
-It is used to register a developer's email address in an append-only log so that commits, release artifacts, and internal packages signed by that developer can later be verified against a canonical, auditable source.
+Every developer already has an entry in the log.
+This document covers the **log re-attestation procedure** — a maintenance task that existing developers periodically run to refresh their entry after log format migrations.

 The design is conceptually similar to: